ricokahler/flair/README.md

 ### 2. Embrace HTML semantics via `className`s

 Another issue I have with styled-components like syntax (e.g. `styled.div`) is that it abstracts away HTML semantics and makes it uncomfortable to use class names.
-Going back to material-ui again, since their styling solution embraces class names and HTML semantics, it's easy to use tools like [`classnames`](https://github.com/JedWatson/classnames) to conditionally apply CSS classnames.
+Going back to Material UI again, since their styling solution embraces class names and HTML semantics, it's easy to use tools like [`classnames`](https://github.com/JedWatson/classnames) to conditionally apply CSS classnames.

 ```js
 import React from 'react';